Cortex: A Compiler for Recursive Deep Learning Models

 \textbf{Tensor Data Layouts: } Data layouts of intermediate tensors often need to be changed to allow for an efficient use of the memory subsystem.
-To facilitate such optimizations, the ILIR exposes data layout primitives, which allow tensor dimensions to be split, reordered and fused, similar to the corresponding loop transformations.
+To enable such optimizations, the ILIR exposes data layout primitives, which allow tensor dimensions to be split, reordered and fused, similar to the corresponding loop transformations.

 When an intermediate tensor is stored in a scratchpad memory, as \verb+A1+ is Fig.~\ref{fig:layout}, indexing it with non-affine expressions leads to a sparsely filled tensor .
 Such a sparsely filled tensor occupies excess memory, which is problematic as scratchpad memory space is often at a premium.
 This is seen on the left size of Fig.~\ref{fig:layout} where half of \verb+A1+ is unused.
 In such a case, we can index the tensor by the loop iteration space instead as seen on the right side of Fig.~\ref{fig:layout}.
 Note how we now need to allocate a much smaller tensor in the scratchpad memory.
 This transformation also reduces indexing costs by turning indirect memory accesses into affine accesses.
 It is exposed as a scheduling primitive as well.